-- Note: The period for which a decision is in force is determined under subsection 44N(3) and paragraph 44P(a). - (6A) In deciding whether a regime is an effective access regime, the designated Minister must disregard Chapter 5 of a National Gas Law. - (6B) The designated Minister cannot declare a service provided by means of a pipeline (within the meaning of a National Gas Law) if: - (a) a 15-year no-coverage determination is in force under the National Gas Law in respect of the pipeline; or - (b) a price regulation exemption is in force under the National Gas Law in respect of the pipeline. - (8) If the designated Minister declares the service, the declaration must specify the expiry date of the declaration. - (9) If the designated Minister does not publish under section 44HA his or her decision on the declaration recommendation within 60 days after receiving the declaration recommendation, the designated Minister is taken, at the end of that 60-day period, to have decided not to declare the service and to have published that decision not to declare the service.
+- (f) that access (or increased access) to the service would not be contrary to the public interest. - (6B) The designated Minister cannot declare a service provided by means of a pipeline (within the meaning of a National Gas Law) if: - (a) a 15-year no-coverage determination is in force under the National Gas Law in respect of the pipeline; or - (b) a price regulation exemption is in force under the National Gas Law in respect of the pipeline. - (6C) The designated Minister cannot declare a service if there is in force a decision of the designated Minister under section 44LG that the service is ineligible to be a declared service. - (8) If the designated Minister declares the service, the declaration must specify the expiry date of the declaration. - (9) If the designated Minister does not publish under section 44HA his or her decision on the declaration recommendation within 60 days after receiving the declaration recommendation, the designated Minister is taken, at the end of that 60-day period, to have decided not to declare the service and to have published that decision not to declare the service.